thejimmyg/gateway-lite/README.md

 At this point you should be able to run a gateway.

+Get a terminal running on the machine on which you want to run the gateway for carrying out these next steps.

-Write this to a `docker-compose.yml` file, replacing `james@example.com` with an email address that has accepted the Let's Encrypt terms:
+Write this to a `docker-compose.yml` file on the machine, replacing `james@example.com` with an email address that has accepted the Let's Encrypt terms (who will receive any messages from Let's Encrypt) and `localhost` with your real domain name (e.g. `example.com`):

 ```
-export GATEWAY_LITE_VERSION=0.2.1
-cat << EOF > docker-compose.yml
 version: "3"
 services:
   gateway:
     restart: unless-stopped
-    image: thejimmyg/gateway-lite:$GATEWAY_LITE_VERSION
+    image: thejimmyg/gateway-lite:0.2.1
     ports:
       - "80:80"
       - "443:443"
     volumes:
       - ./domain:/app/domain
+      - ./letsencrypt:/etc/letsencrypt
     environment:
       DEBUG: gateway-lite,express-http-proxy
     command: ["--https-port", "443", "--port", "80", "--cert", "domain/localhost/sni/cert.pem", "--key", "domain/localhost/sni/key.pem", "--domain", "domain", "james@example.com"]
-EOF
 ```

+It is OK to run Docker Compose from your user's home directory for example.

-Create a directory for Let's Encrypt:
+Create a directory for Let's Encrypt that will be mounted into your Docker container.
+This allows you to keep your certificates between restarts (essential):

 ```
 mkdir -p letsencrypt